sweetbbak/Containers-for-dummies/README.md

 ]
 ```

+Now we can easily use any combination of these layers as we need to.
+We can also easily add
+new layers or revert back to the base layer if you want to undo changes.
+In its simplest form
+it is a form of `version control` with the idea of distributing the most minimal amount of data.

+Don't worry if this is a little dense, it'll make more sense once you see it happen...
+So lets do it.

+---

 ## Creating a Container using Docker hub image metadata manually

-Its hard af to get a straight answer on this WITHOUT using Docker/Podman directly.
+Its hard af to get a straight answer on creating a docker image manually, WITHOUT using Docker/Podman directly.
 It's useless.
-We want to understand wtf is happening, not rely on every little abstraction
+We want to understand wtf is happening, and not rely on every little abstraction
 to carry us.

-So here's how:
+- So here's how:

 (Please note that you can do this manually, or programatically - like pulling this info
 directly from Docker and parsing the layers and doing the following instructions)